The original "Christmas Tree Ship"

 Kids Helping Kids

-Starting in 2004, our participating youth groups (primarily high school aged scouting and other organized youth groups) have played an ever-increasing important and appreciated role in this charitable program.
+Starting in 2004, our participating youth groups (high school aged Scouting and other organized youth groups) have played an ever-increasing important and appreciated role in this charitable program.
 We invite returning and new units of recognized youth groups to contact us using the Volunteer Inquiry section of the Contact Us menu.
 This is the only way new or returning youth groups may qualify to participate.

 We have reached our limit of 250 youth participants.